sentry vs logrocket vs newrelic vs raygun vs rollbar vs trackjs

 Choose TrackJS if you are looking for a lightweight JavaScript error tracking solution that provides simple integration and real-time error monitoring.
 It is ideal for smaller projects or teams that need a straightforward tool without extensive overhead.

-README for newrelic
+README for sentry

 Installation